dallasread/CoScreen.co/readme.md

 ## What does CoScreen.co's MVP look like by January 26, 2014?

 ### Product
+- See what the other is typing
 - See what the other is statically viewing (HTML & CSS)
-- See what the other is typing
-- See where the other's mouse is
 - Use the smallest window's size
-- Click animation
-- Arrows showing where the other's mouse is
 - Time limit if no API Key
 - Loading bar when other user clicks
 - Resize suggestion
+√ Click animation
+√ Arrows showing where the other's mouse is
+√ See where the other's mouse is

 ### Marketing
-- Pay with Paypal
+√ Pay with Paypal
-- Wordpress plugin
+√ Wordpress plugin
 - Newsletter subscription
 - Great welcome email
 - Monthly newsletters